SharedCode/sop/README.md

   * Internet access to github

 # SOP in Cassandra & Redis
+Same M-Way Trie but "persisted", using Cassandra as backend storage & Redis for caching, orchestration & node/data merging.

 Requirements:
   * Cassandra
   * Redis
   * Kafka if wanting to enable the Delete Service
+  * Golang that supports generics, currently set to 1.21.5 and higher

 Blob storage was implemented in Cassandra, thus, there is no need for AWS S3.
 Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_ck".
 SOP in Redis, Cassandra & Kafka(in_red_ck).
 Or fashionably, SOP in "red Calvin Klein", hehe.